takuya-motoshima/codeigniter-extension/README.md

-# CodeIgniter Extension
+# codeigniter-extension

-Codeigniter extension package.
-It extends the core classes (controllers, models, views) and adds useful libraries.
+You can use extended core classes (controllers, models, views) and utility classes in this package.

-This package installs the offical [CodeIgniter](https://github.com/bcit-ci/CodeIgniter) (version `3.1.*`) with secure folder structure via Composer.

-The following must be installed before running this package.
+This application requires the following packages.
 * PHP 7.3.0 or later
-* composer
-* git
+* Composer
 * php-gd
 * php-mbstring
 * php-xml